intltechventures/Lab.Architecture/Conjectures.md

   + [2021-12-12 My reply](https://www.linkedin.com/feed/update/urn:li:activity:6875793881510813697?commentUrn=urn%3Ali%3Acomment%3A%28activity%3A6875793881510813697%2C6875849433637097472%29) to Kylie Kirk's LinkedIn post

 102. Much goodness would ensue, if we just got rid of the name EA.

+103. More enterprise projects fail due to an excessive degree of optimisim - than skipticism and pessimism.